Probate Q&A Series

 • Costs vary by property value, publication needs, and service fees.

-• The court favors selling and dividing proceeds when division in kind is impossible or unfair.
+• The court may order a sale and divide proceeds when division in kind is impossible or would substantially injure the interested parties.

 • Hiring an attorney ensures proper procedure, accurate filings, and protection of your rights.